GTANAKA-LAB/DTS-ESN/README.md

 # DTS-ESN
 The echo state network (ESN) is a special recurrent neural network model proposed by H. Jaeger in 2001, which is a representative model for reservoir computing.
 The diverse-timescale ESN (DTS-ESN) ([Tanaka et al., Phys.
 Rev. Res.
-2022](https://journals.aps.org/prresearch/abstract/10.1103/PhysRevResearch.4.L032014)) is an extended ESN model with diverse timescales for prediction of multiscale dynamics.
+2022](https://journals.aps.org/prresearch/abstract/10.1103/PhysRevResearch.4.L032014)) is an extended ESN model with a rich variety of timescales for prediction of multiscale dynamics.
 The python codes for the model and demonstrations are provided.

   ## Files